Go Back

 The storm will encounter warm, moist air being drawn northward from the Gulf, fueling intense thunderstorm development.

-The severe weather threat will continued to drift eastward Friday night from West Texas to central Oklahoma and northeast Texas.
-There were a handful of tornado reports in the Texas Panhandle and a smattering of hail and damaging wind reports across the state as a line of thunderstorms pushed through.
+The severe weather threat drifted eastward Friday night from West Texas to central Oklahoma and northeast Texas.
+There were a handful of tornado reports from the Texas Panhandle to north-central Texas and a smattering of hail and damaging wind reports across the state as a line of thunderstorms pushed through.
+Even major metros like Fort Worth, Texas, observed intense storms with damaging winds.

-On Saturday and Saturday night, the severe weather risk will extend from eastern Texas to Louisiana and portions of Mississippi.
+Through Saturday night, the severe weather risk will extend from eastern Texas to Louisiana and portions of far southwestern Mississippi.

 As with Friday, there will be a zone where a greater concentration of severe weather may occur.
 This moderate risk of severe weather, as described by AccuWeather, will extend from Houston to Lafayette, Louisiana, to south of Shreveport, Louisiana.
 Along with the likelihood of some storms with high winds, there may be a few tornadoes.